What is Volume License?

 - The software may be used only to conduct official business on behalf of the University.

-- The software must be immediately uninstalled from the home computer when one of the following events occur: a.
-The employee's employment at the University is terminated. b.
-The University's agreement with Microsoft is terminated.
+- The software must be immediately uninstalled from the home computer when one of the following events occur: The employee's employment at the University is terminated or The University's agreement with Microsoft is terminated.

 The software product may be acquired by: